JKesMc9tqIQe9M/froshaug-norms/README.md

 # froshaug-norms
 Kinross describes the &#8216;visual tables&#8217; of Anthony Froshaug&#8217;s
 _Typographic norms_ as &#8216;beautiful constellations; mysterious reports on typography&#8217;.
-Having appreciated that beauty for a long time, we also wanted to lessen the mystery a bit to understand better what was happening under the hood.
+Having appreciated that beauty for a long time, we wanted to lessen the mystery a bit to understand better what was happening under the hood.
 So this is a modest attempt at doing that by writing a computer program to render one of the iterations